soundpress/RulesOfNYC/docs/c01/index.rst

    (2) Where there are occupancies on any story or part of a story involving the storage or use below the top story of the following materials and exceeding the amount specified, and there are more than 5 persons employed at manufacturing above such occupancy, the interior stairway serving as required means of egress shall be enclosed on that story with fire resisting material from floor to under side of floor above, including any exposed stair soffits, landings and passageways; openings shall be provided with approved self-closing fire doors.
 Nitrocellulose in any shape or form, 10 lbs.
 Volatile flammable oils, 1 gal.
 Volatile flammable mixtures, 5 gals.
 Combustible mixtures, 10 gals.
 Paints, varnishes and lacquers, 10 gals.
 Upholstering or mattresses, manufacturing or repairing.
 Cotton, rag and paper sorting, 1 ton.
 Paper box manufacturing.
 Restaurants and lunch rooms with cooking (not including tea, coffee or similar beverages).
 The Board shall rule upon new occupancies as they arise and pass upon points under dispute.
 When more than two stories are to be segregated, as above, the entire stairway shall be enclosed in fire-resisting material where there are more than 5 persons employed at manufacturing above the first story.

    (3) Required exits and enclosures of stairways in two-story factory buildings.
 Required Exits – in every two-story factory building erected prior to October 1, 1913, in which more than five persons are employed at manufacturing, there shall be provided from each story at least two means of exit or escape from fire remote from each other, one of which from every floor above or below grade shall lead to or open on an interior stairway which shall be enclosed, as hereinafter provided, or on an exterior enclosed stairway.
-The other may lead to such a stairway, or to a horizontal or grade exit, or to an exterior screened stairway, or to a fire escape conforming to § 273, Labor Law, or § 7-01(a)(2) of these rules.
+The other may lead to such a stairway, or to a horizontal or grade exit, or to an exterior screened stairway, or to a fire escape conforming to § 273, Labor Law, or 2 RCNY § 7-01(a)(2).
 Except that exit door shall be a fire door, with substantial steps to the sills properly secured when sill is more than 8 inches above the floor level; and where there is no safe egress from the roof, a gooseneck ladder shall be provided from top balcony to the roof, except on the front of buildings.
 Unobstructed egress from the foot of the fire escape or exterior screened stairway shall be as required by § 273, Labor Law, or to open adjoining yard with egress to the street.
 No point on any floor of such building shall be more than one hundred and fifty (150) feet distant from such an exit.

    (4) Enclosure of stairways.
-In two-story buildings where there are occupancies on any story or part of a story involving the storage or use below the top story of any of the materials exceeding the amounts specified in § 7-01(a)(2) and there are more than 5 persons employed at manufacturing above such occupancy, all interior stairways serving as required means of exit shall be enclosed from the lowest point of such stairway to the ceiling of the first floor by partitions of fire-resisting material, unless the building is provided with a wet sprinkler system, in which case such enclosure of stairways shall not be required.
+In two-story buildings where there are occupancies on any story or part of a story involving the storage or use below the top story of any of the materials exceeding the amounts specified in 2 RCNY § 7-01(a)(2) and there are more than 5 persons employed at manufacturing above such occupancy, all interior stairways serving as required means of exit shall be enclosed from the lowest point of such stairway to the ceiling of the first floor by partitions of fire-resisting material, unless the building is provided with a wet sprinkler system, in which case such enclosure of stairways shall not be required.
 Such enclosures shall lead directly to a door opening outwardly to a street or road, or an open area affording unobstructed passage to a street or road.
 All openings in such enclosure shall be provided with fire doors equipped with self-closing devices.
 All reference herein to "Enclosure of Stairways" shall be considered as applying only to required stairways.

    (5) Storage of combustible material within factory stairway enclosures.
 In all factory buildings no articles or wares of any nature shall be kept or stored inside the limits of any stairway enclosure or unenclosed stairway, or on the landings, platforms or passageways connected therewith.